TickTeam/guide-tt/ticktick_web_app/how_to_generate_and_import_backups.md

 ###How to export or import backup?
 1.Sign in TickTick on web.

-2.Click the avatar in the upper-right hand corner of the page to select “Settings” > “Account”.
+2.Click the avatar in the upper-left hand corner of the page to select “Settings” > “Account”.

 3.Click “Generate Backup” in the “Backup” section.